Even though you can afford to pay the hefty price tag of a supercar in India, are you ready to face the pain of owning one?

 3. Insane repair bill

 Accidents are not 100% avoidable, and with the crazy traffic in India, the possibility of getting into one is quite high.
-Though India manufactures a lot of cars, none of them are supercars, making their spare parts extremely difficult to find and even more expensive than they should be.
+Though India manufactures a lot of cars, none of them is supercars, making their spare parts extremely difficult to find and even more expensive than they should be.
 What’s worse is that some parts like the chassis or body panels have to be replaced entirely when they are damaged.

 Supercars require an insane cost for repairing and maintenance